Avoiding Loss of Quality

 The short answer is this: take the width of the digital photo in pixels and divide by 300: that’s how wide (in inches) the printed image will be if printed at 300dpi (dots per inch).
 Do the same with the height.

 For instance, an image that is 1800 x 1500px will print at 6 x 5” at 300 dpi.

 What about the image’s resolution – the ppi (pixels per inch)?
 It’s very confusing (especially because some graphics programs call the digital image resolution “dpi”, which it is NOT), but in essence, the digital resolution refers only to how an image is displayed on a computer screen, and is irrelevant for print use.
-See the article on “DPI, PPI, Resolution and Print Size”.
+See my DPI vs. PPI page for a more detailed discussion.

-So what can be done with print (film or non-digital) photos?
+So what can be done with film (non-digital) photos?